yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data_segments/segment_usecases.md

-### 1.3 Exclude users who have opted out from campaigns
+### Exclude users who opted out from campaigns

 You might often want to exclude users who have opted out from all your campaigns.

-Doing this is simple:
+Exclude users who have opted out from all your campaigns.
+To achieve this:

-1. Ensure that your opt-in data is up to date.
-This can be regularly updated through [conversational data](/docs/platform_concepts/engagement/cdp/user_data/conv_in_builder), by uploading fresh data through [CSV](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/user_data/import_users), or by using [REST APIs](/docs/platform_concepts/engagement/cdp/enriching_user_profiles/send_user_data_event_rest_api) to sync with your CRM.
+   * Ensure that your opt-in data is up to date.
+This can be regularly updated through  [conversational data](/docs/platform_concepts/engagement/cdp/user_data/conv_in_builder), [CSV imports](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/user_data/import_users), [REST APIs](/docs/platform_concepts/engagement/cdp/enriching_user_profiles/send_user_data_event_rest_api)  to sync with your CRM.
-2. Include a condition in your [segment](/docs/platform_concepts/engagement/cdp/user_data_segments/segment_usecases) where, “Opt-in is true”.
-This segment will exclude all users for whom the opt-in is either false or unknown.
+   * Next, include a condition in your segment [segment](/docs/platform_concepts/engagement/cdp/user_data_segments/segments_overview)  where, "Opt-in is true”.
+This segment will exclude all users for whom the opt-in status is false or unknown.

    <img src="https://i.imgur.com/xr4X98S.png" width="60%"/>

-## 2. Highly targeted segments
+## Highly targeted segments

-### 2.1 Segments with multiple conditions (and/or)
+### Segments with multiple conditions (and/or)

 Segments can be created with multiple condition sets, allowing for more complex filtering based on multiple conditions.
 Each condition set consists of one or more individual conditions.